Flagsmith/flagsmith/docs/docs/deployment/hosting/aptible.md

 - Add `containers` as an allowed host to comply with Aptible's [strict health checks](https://www.aptible.com/docs/core-concepts/apps/connecting-to-apps/app-endpoints/https-endpoints/health-checks#strict-health-checks).

-For example, if your Aptible app is named `flagsmith`, you could set this using the Aptible CLI:
+For example, if your Aptible app is named `flagsmith`, you could set its configuration using the Aptible CLI:

 ```shell
 aptible config:set --app flagsmith\